theodi/git-data-viewer/README.md

 Requirements
 ------------

-This uses Ruby 2 and Rails 4 rc 1.
-Caveat Emptor.
+This uses Ruby 2 and Rails 4.0.0.

 License
 -------